carlos-ds/personal-web/articles/github-actions.md

 - All tests pass and the workflow proceeds to the next step.
 - A test fails and the workflow exits with a corresponding error code.
 You receive an e-mail notifying you of this failure.
 It also shows up in the "Actions" tab of your repository.

 Assuming all tests pass, the workflow will continue with the final step.
-It is now safe to checkout the master branch, merge the development branch into it and push the changes.
+It checks out the master branch, merges the development branch into it and push the changes.

 Notice how the **pipe symbol** allows specifying multiple commands in one step.
 For Ubuntu, these commands are run in sequence with git bash.

+## Reports

+In the Actions tab of your re

 ## Master has been pushed.
 What's next?